10 March 2023

 Physics and philosophy have been closely intertwined ever since humans began observing the nature of the universe.
 While physics seeks to understand the fundamental laws and forces that govern our universe from the smallest to the largest scale, philosophy seeks to understand the fundamental nature of reality and our place within it.
 The two disciplines are deeply connected, and have influenced each other throughout history.

-The "Dialogues on the Foundations", hosted by Daniele Oriti, is a series of meetings between physicists and philosophers working on the foundations of physics, where they explore various topics, such as quantum gravity, cosmology, foundations of quantum mechanics, or philosophy of physics.
+The "Dialogues on the Foundations", hosted by Dr. Daniele Oriti, is a series of meetings between physicists and philosophers working on the foundations of physics, where they explore various topics, such as quantum gravity, cosmology, foundations of quantum mechanics, or philosophy of physics.

 The series aims to show how physicists and philosophers are re-assessing and re-shaping the fundamental bases of our understanding of the natural world.
 And they do this through the same type of activity they usually engage in: chatting, discussing, asking questions, suggesting answers, identifying critical points, expressing openly what is known and what is still puzzling or mysterious, sharing hopes and excitement, doubts and confusions.